MicrosoftDocs/azure-docs/articles/stream-analytics/stream-analytics-build-an-iot-solution-using-stream-analytics.md

 # Build an IoT solution by using Stream Analytics

 ## Introduction
-In this tutorial, you learn how to use Azure Stream Analytics to get real-time insights from your data.
+In this solution, you learn how to use Azure Stream Analytics to get real-time insights from your data.
 Developers can easily combine streams of data, such as click-streams, logs, and device-generated events, with historical records or reference data to derive business insights.
 As a fully managed, real-time stream computation service that's hosted in Microsoft Azure, Azure Stream Analytics provides built-in resiliency, low latency, and scalability to get you up and running in minutes.

-After completing this tutorial, you are able to:
+After completing this solution, you are able to:

 * Familiarize yourself with the Azure Stream Analytics portal.
 * Configure and deploy a streaming job.